UGC Moderate Message

 Validation and errors

-The tables below summarize input validation rules and how service and network errors are handled.
+The tables below summarize input validation rules.
+They also show how service and network errors are handled.

 Validation (inputs)